Democrat Mary Peltola tops Sarah Palin to win U.S. House special election in Alaska

 Republican Nick Begich III came in third in the election, so voters who had put him as their first choice (or who had written in another candidate) had their ballots reallocated to the candidate who was their second choice.

 The special election was to replace Rep. Don Young, who died earlier this year at the age of 88.
-Peltola will complete the term — and become the first Alaska Native in Congress — and then she, Palin and Begich will face off again in November for the next two-year term.
+Peltola will complete the term and then she, Palin and Begich will face off again in November for the next two-year term.

 Peltola and Palin served together as state legislators.